Frank Sheeran: Organized crime and the Teamsters Union

 When he left the service, Sheeran became a driver for Food Fair and he met Russell Bufalino in 1955 when Bufalino offered to help him fix his truck, and later worked jobs driving him around and making deliveries.
-Sheeran also operated out of a bar located in Sharon Hill, Pennsylvania which was run by Bill Distanisloa, a soldier for Angelo Bruno.
+Sheeran also operated out of a bar located in Sharon Hill, Pennsylvania which was run by Bill Distanisloa, a soldier under the then powerful Philadelphia crime family captain and future acting boss Angelo Bruno.

 According to his biography, Sheeran's first murder was killing Whispers DiTullio, a gangster who had hired him to destroy the Cadillac Linen Service in Delaware for $10,000.
 However, Sheeran did not know that Angelo Bruno had a large stake in the linen service.
 Sheeran was spotted outside the business and was brought in for questioning.
 Bufalino had convinced Bruno to spare Sheeran but he ordered Sheeran to kill DiTullio as retribution.
 Sheeran was also suspected of the murder of Joe Gallo at Umberto's Clam House on April 7, 1972.

 Bufalino introduced Sheeran to Teamsters International President Jimmy Hoffa.
 According to Sheeran, Hoffa became a close friend and used Sheeran for muscle, including the assassination of disloyal union members and members of rival unions threatening the Teamsters' turf.
 Sheeran claimed that in the first conversation he had with Hoffa over the phone, Hoffa started by saying, "I heard you paint houses" — mob code for "I heard you kill people" (the "paint" being spattered blood).
 Sheeran later became acting president of Local 326 of the Teamsters Union in Wilmington, Delaware.

 Sheeran was charged in 1972 with the 1967 murder of Robert DeGeorge, who was killed in a shootout in front of Local 107 headquarters.
 However, the case was dismissed on the grounds that Sheeran had been denied a speedy trial.
 He was also alleged to have conspired to murder Francis J. Marino, a Philadelphia labor organizer, in 1976, and Frederick John Gawronski, who was killed the same year in a tavern in New Castle, Delaware.